and the calm is deep where the quiet waters flow

 “Why did you not say anything to Jiang Cheng?”
 Wei Wuxian asked.

 Silence.
-Their voices were soft still, no louder than the alpha boy’s sleeping breaths and occasional mumbles.
+Their voices were soft still, no louder than the qianyuan boy’s sleeping breaths and occasional mumbles.
 He had not stirred from his position since Wei Wuxian entered the room.

-“It doesn’t matter,” Wei Wuxian said.
+“It doesn’t matter,” Wei Wuxian said at last.
 “I suppose I should thank you for not exposing me, then.”

 “There is no need.”